 Some landowners actively promoted forestry on their lands, becoming known as ‘planting lairds’ (House and Dingwall 2003).
 In the Highlands these also included the Commissioners of Forfeited Estates who encouraged planting, for example on the Lovat estate.
-In the 19th century, Sir John Ramsden (Loch Laggan), Sir John Stirling Maxwell at nearby Courrour and Loch Ossian, the Grants of Rothiemurchus, and Lord Lovat, responsible for the formation of the Forestry Commission after WWI, are among the planting lairds or those who capitalised on their large timber resources.
+In the 19th century, Sir John Ramsden (Loch Laggan), Sir John Stirling Maxwell at nearby Courrour and Loch Ossian, the Grants of Rothiemurchus, and Lord Lovat, responsible for the formation of the Forestry Commission after WWI, were among the planting lairds or those who capitalised on their large timber resources.
 There appears to have been less tree planting in the western Highlands.
-Species varied, and many landlords experimented with exotics, but Scots pine was favoured as it could be planted on heathland, and later the Sitka spruce which dominated commercial plantations in the 20th century (House and Dingwall 2003, 140ff).
+Species varied, and many landlords experimented with exotics, but Scots pine was favoured as it could be planted on heathland and later the Sitka spruce dominated commercial plantations in the 20th century (House and Dingwall 2003, 140ff).

 In addition to sawing, large pine trees in Strathspey were bored into pipes at so-called boring mills in the 18th century.
-These were exported to London, until cheaper English elm pipes undercut the business (eg MHG55515; MHG20107; Dixon 1976; Steward 2003b, 119).
+These were exported to London, until cheaper English elm pipes undercut the business (MHG55515; MHG20107; Dixon 1976; Steward 2003b, 119).
 Little remains of these enterprises apart from the place-names.